WSU-kduncan/cs3900-f24-cs3900-CS3900-GP-Starter/BR-InterviewQuestions.md

 What are you hoping this app will help you with?

 What about other management tools do you have trouble with?

+How many applications do you get per month?

+What happens after an applicant gets approved?

+How is Inventory tracked?